 To be considered for entry into the ACES LLP, prospective undergraduate students must first get an offer from the Honors College.
 When applying to the University of Maryland, students are automatically considered for admission to the Honors College if they apply by the November 1 priority deadline.
 Prospective students who apply by the November 1 priority deadline are typically notified in late January of their admissions decision (including their Honors College invitation status).

 After being invited into the Honors College, students with an interest in cybersecurity must indicate ACES on their Honors College Preference Form.
 This form tells the Honors College which living learning programs interest a student most.
-For best consideration, forms must be completed and submitted in students’ Coalition accounts by the mid-February deadline.
+For best consideration, forms must be completed and submitted in students’ Coalition accounts by the February 19, 2024 deadline.